bnorthan/inf-428-data-analytics-online/Module1/Module1.md

 (5 points)
 Tell us about your self (Initial post)?
 What operating system do you use?
+Grad Students, how are you using data science in your research?
-How have you used datascience in your life?
+Undergrad students, are you using data science in your current projects?
 What are the skills you need to be a data scientist?
 What are some real life example of machine learning applications?